shaunpwilkinson/insect/cran-comments.md

 Swetlana Herbrandt

-Thank you very much for the feedback, these points have all now been remedied.
+Thank you very much for the feedback, these points have now been remedied.

 ## Test environments